 Textbooks will be rewritten because Texas represents an enormous market.
 And books that meet that market’s “needs” stand to gain enormous readerships, and perhaps lucrative ongoing contracts.
 Their potential influence and authority in schools and among pupils will not necessarily be based on their historical and intellectual rigor, but on their ability to sell to the Texas market.
 So, the problem might not be so much that history is politicized.
 That is, after all, why history is important.
 The problem is that politicized history is up for sale.

-For an overview to this issue see the Phentermine Best Place To Buy Online of coverage.
+For an overview to this issue see the History News Network roundup of coverage.

 This blog was originally published at History Compass Exchanges on